PejmanNik/paprize/packages/website/docs/02-React/02-page-info.md

 # Page Info

 Pagination information is provided through several different hooks, as the data becomes available at various stages of React’s rendering lifecycle.
-Using these hooks can cause the page to re-render, which may in turn trigger the layout engine to run again.
+Using these hooks can cause the page to re-render, which may in turn trigger the pagination engine to run again.

 ## usePageInfo